linco4d/twitter_coronavirus/README.md

 ## What the Scripts Do:
 * map2.py: For each day’s geotagged tweets, count how often selected hashtags appear across languages.
 * reduce.py: Combine these daily outputs into cumulative counts for each hashtag.
-* alternative_reduce.py: input hashtags related to covid-19, combine the data over the year similar to reduce.py, and then visualize over each day of the year how often the chosen hashtags were utilized.
+* visualize.py: Create graphs using matplotlib to visualize the cumulative counts from reduce.py.

-I used matplotlib and the kitty shell to visualize the data and generate time-series plots showing how the usage of key hashtags changes over the year.
+* alternative_reduce.py: A combination of reduce.py and visualize.py.
+Input hashtags related to covid-19, combine the aggregate data from the year, and then visualize over each day of the year how often the chosen hashtags were utilized.

 All core logic is implemented in Python, with outputs saved as .png charts.
 ## Generated Visualizations
 Four distinct plots are produced, each providing insight into how Twitter users discussed the pandemic: